Welcome to the Equal Rights Amendment website!

 Unfinished Business for the Constitution" (video)

-This 17-minute educational video (5-minute excerpt below) traces the expansion of women's rights in the United States from the writing of the Constitution to the 72-year struggle for woman suffrage to the ongoing campaign for the ERA.
-Purchase the DVD with a discussion guide for $10 or download the video for $7 (pay with PayPal or credit/debit card, then be sure to click "Return to Alice Paul Institute, Inc." to download the video).
+This 17-minute educational video (5-minute excerpt below) traces the changing status of women's rights in the United States from the writing of the Constitution to the 72-year struggle for woman suffrage to the ongoing campaign for the ERA.
+Purchase the DVD with a discussion guide for $10 or download the video for $7 (pay via PayPal or credit/debit card, click "Return to Alice Paul Institute, Inc." to complete the download).
 Email Alice Paul Institute with questions.